G3Splat: Geometrically Consistent Generalizable Gaussian Splatting: Architectures

 \section{Architectures}

-We instantiate our framework with two multi-view transformer backbones: a DUSt3R-style~\cite{dust3r} encoder (similar in spirit to ~\cite{noposplat}) and a VGGT-style generalist geometry transformer~\cite{VGGT}.
-In both cases, the backbone produces per-image feature maps and multi-view aggregated features, and our Gaussian decoders predict per-pixel splat parameters (centers, scales, orientations, opacities, and colors) for 2DGS and 3DGS parameterizations.
-All variants are trained with the same view-synthesis objective and our proposed geometric priors; only the choice of backbone and aggregation mechanism differs.
+The proposed priors are architecture-agnostic.
+We therefore instantiate the same splat-prediction idea with two multi-view transformer backbones: a DUSt3R-style~\cite{dust3r} encoder (similar in spirit to~\cite{noposplat}) and a VGGT-style generalist geometry transformer~\cite{VGGT}.
+In both cases, the backbone produces per-image feature maps and multi-view aggregated features, and our Gaussian decoders predict per-pixel splat parameters (centers, scales, orientations, opacities, and colors).

-\textbf{DUSt3R-based variant.} Our first instantiation builds on the pose-free, $N$-view transformer design pioneered by DUSt3R~\cite{dust3r}, which was also adopted in~\cite{noposplat} for generalizable Gaussian splatting, and adapts it to predict Gaussian splats with our 2DGS/3DGS parameterizations and priors.
+\textbf{DUSt3R-based variant.} Our first instantiation builds on the pose-free, $N$-view transformer design pioneered by DUSt3R~\cite{dust3r}, which was also adopted in~\cite{noposplat} for generalizable Gaussian splatting, and adapts it to predict Gaussian splats with our 3DGS/2DGS parameterizations and priors.
 The architecture comprises three main components: (i) a transformer-based image encoder, (ii) two asymmetric multi-view feature aggregators, and (iii) dense prediction decoders for Gaussian parameters.

 The image encoder maps each RGB frame and its intrinsic parameters to a sequence of tokens (patch embeddings plus camera embeddings), which are processed independently by a ViT encoder.
 The resulting per-view features are then fused by two sets of cross-attention-based aggregators: one produces features for the reference (first) image, and the other produces features for the remaining images, conditioned on the reference.
 This asymmetric aggregation follows the spirit of DUSt3R, aligning all frames to a common canonical coordinate frame without requiring ground-truth poses.